InseeFr/Bauhaus/docs/en/user-guide/concept.md

 - Click in the upper right corner on the button <span style="color: blue">Modify</span>.

-The various boxes can be modified, as described in the chapter [Create Concept].
+The various boxes can be modified, as described in the chapter [Create Concept](#create-concept).

 Once the concept is modified, the release status of the concept then changes to **« Temporary », until its publication.** As long as it is not published in the repository (see [Publish a concept](#publish-concept)), the old version remains available to the connected applications.